Code-Institute-Submissions/Upon-Wonder/README.md

 ## UX/UI
-The main purpose of the website is to break all information into smaller peaces in to their own pages to make it easier for the visitor to find it without getting lost in sections he/she does not want to go to to get where they want.
+The main purpose of the website is to break all information into smaller peaces in to their own pages to make it easier for the visitor to find it without getting lost in sections he/she does not want to go to.
-The ideal visitor for this web page is not only fans that already know about the band, but also people who are interested in finding out more about the band to eventually become a fan and also people who want to chech the band out and send them a message that potentionally will lead to a show booking.
+The ideal visitor for this web page is not only fans who already know about the band, but also people who are potential fans and people who want to book the band for a show.

 ### The business goals for this website are:
 * Build awareness about the band to new visitor/potential fans.